Amateur Photographer verdict

-I’ve had my Instax Mini 8 for six years now, since my first year in university, and used it first to document my everyday life and recently for more ‘serious photography’.
+I’ve had my Instax Mini 8 for seven years now, since my first year at university, and used it first to document my everyday life and recently for more ‘serious photography’.
 When Fujifilm released its latest Instax model, the Fujifilm Instax Mini 12, I was curious to see how it had upgraded the camera, especially as the Mini 12 only has two modes compared to the Mini 8’s five modes.
 The latest model boasts automatic exposure and flash control, and a handy selfie mirror.

-Fujifilm Instax Mini 12 at a glance:
+Fujifilm Instax Mini 12 at a glance

-• Choice of five colours: Lilac Purple, Blossom Pink, Clay White, Mint Green, and Pastel Blue
+- Choice of five colours: Lilac Purple, Blossom Pink, Clay White, Mint Green, and Pastel Blue

-• Compatible with Instax Mini film
+- Compatible with Instax Mini film

-• 86mm x 54 mm print size
+- 86mm x 54 mm print size

-• https://instax.co.uk/cameras/mini-12/
+- https://instax.co.uk/cameras/mini-12/

 INSTAX UP!
 App